-- A. Applicants who are homeless because their unit has been rendered uninhabitable by a fire or other natural disaster within the 30-day period immediately prior to application or because their unit has been condemned, and the court has ordered the unit to be vacated.
-(5 points) - B. Victims of domestic violence (affecting anyone in household).
-(4 points) - C. Applicants for "working" families, where the head, spouse, co-head, or sole member is employed at least 20 hours per week.
+- The applicant must certify that the abuser will not reside with the applicant unless the PHA gives prior written approval. - C. In order to bring higher income families into public housing, the PHA will establish a preference for "working" families, where the head, spouse, cohead, or sole member is employed at least 20 hours per week.
+As required by HUD, families where the head and spouse, or sole member is a person age 62 or older, or is a person with disabilities, will also be given the benefit of the working preference [24 CFR 960.206(b)(2)]. - Applicants for "working" families, where the head, spouse, co-head, or sole member is employed at least 20 hours per week.
 Also, families where the head and spouse, or sole member is a person age 62 or older, or is a person with disabilities, will also be given the benefit of the working preference.
 (3 points) - D. Applicants who are veterans, as defined in 16 GCA SS 7120.2(b)(1) "Veteran, as it applies to this Law, means a person who served in the active duty military service in the U.S. Army, U.S. Air Force, U.S. Navy, U.S. Marine Corps or U.S. Coast Guard; also the Army or Air National Guard or active reserve component of the Army, Air Force or Navy, and who was discharged or released under conditions other than dishonorable.
 Additionally, it means a person who served during World War II in the Guam Combat Patrol, Wake Island Defenders, Guam Militia or Civilian Scouts."
 (P.L No. 33-201) (3 points) - E. Participants in job training, educational, or upward mobility programs which prepare the head of the household, spouse, or other adult member(s) to enter, or return to the job market.
 Applicants who are working less than 20 hours per week will be given the benefit of this preference.
 (2 points) - F. Families who are homeless or about to become homeless because their unit has been condemned, and the municipality has ordered the unit to be vacated.
-(1 point) - F. After all of the above categories are housed, others on the waiting list will be housed.
+(1 point) - G. After all of the above categories are housed, others on the waiting list will be housed.